Find out how Grab is helping to empower women with freedom and flexibility

 “I used to worry about getting lost, since I don’t know Jakarta’s streets very well.
 But thanks to enhanced technology, I can use GPS in the Grab app to find my way.” – Solihat Tina Wati, Indonesia

 “I like the real-time trackability of the application, which means safety for both passengers and us.” – Ranu Sirichompoo, Thailand

-As more and more women take to the road with Grab, they are addressing perceived concerns about safety.
-Grab women drivers around the region talk about the peace of mind that comes from not only Grab’s technology – where every driver, passenger and ride is online in real time – but also the power of the community.
+As more and more women drive with Grab, they are addressing perceived concerns about safety.
+Grab women around the region talk about the peace of mind that comes from not only Grab’s technology – where every driver, passenger and ride is online in real time – but also the power of the community.

 “I have trust in Grab and its emergency response team.
 The GPS turns on, and I know someone at Grab follows me throughout the ride to make sure both drivers and passengers are safe.” – Nguyen Thi Huong Tram, Vietnam

 “Many fellow Grab drivers taught me how to use the mobile application and I can chat with them if I face any problems.
 It’s a very heartwarming driver community.
 People help one another, and I feel very confident as a Grab driver now.” – Jintana Keawpanpha, Thailand